Course code Filz2002

 4. Self-knowledge.
 Mechanisms of psyche protection.
 (1 hour)

 5. The essence of rhetoric, multidisciplinarity of rhetoric and stress management options.
-(Test 1 - 1 hour)
+(Independent work - 1 hour)

 6. Possibilities of audience analysis.
 (1 hour)